nyxnor/onionjuggler/man/onionjuggler.conf.5.md

 # DESCRIPTION

 **onionjuggler.conf** is the configuration for for OnionJuggler, a combination of POSIX compliant scripts helps the interaction with onion service configuration and files to speed up usage and avoid misconfiguration.
-The system variables are defined by the environment variable *ONIONJUGGLER_CONF*, but if it is empty, will read */etc/onionjuggler/onionjuggler.conf*.
+The system variables are defined by the default configuration file */etc/onionjuggler/onionjuggler.conf*.
 The configuration file is then sourced be used by the program.
-It defines where the hidden services are located, the owner of the DataDir folder, the ControlPort to be used.
+It defines where the hidden services are located, the owner of the DataDirectory older, the ControlPort to be used.
+Variables defined inside _/etc/onionjuggler/conf.d/*.conf_ are parsed in lexical order and overwrite the default configuration.

 The configuration file is parsed by the shell and interpreted as variables.
 When assigning a value to a variable, use double quotes to avoid word splitting: **variable**=*"value"*.